| CONFUCIUSManner and Attitudes

 although the manner and attitude remains highly important

+as the personification of one's own wisdom.
 Confucius may have been the first great humanist in recorded

 history, for his greatest concerns were for humanity and good